curegit/halftone-converter/README.md

 # Halftone Converter

-An image converter to create high quality halftone images
+An image converter for creating high-quality halftone images

 ## Key Features

-- Easily halftone your images
+- Easily convert images to halftones
-- High-quality rendering using Cairo graphics library
+- High-quality rendering using the Cairo graphics library
 - Halftones of 3 color types – Gray, RGB, and CMYK
 - Color space transformation using ICC profiles